spences10/sveltekit-and-the-content-layer/slides.md

 </style>

 <!--
+Back to the present!

-So, let’s talk about JavaScript and how much it has really matured over the years
+So, let’s talk about JavaScript and how much it has really matured over the recent years

 It’s now like a runtime for the web in the browser